Research projects

 Short-ranged proximity effect at a S/F interface (top) and generation of long-ranged spin-polarised Cooper pairs in a S/F system with a magnetically-inhomogeneous F (bottom).

-A representative list of research projects which are currently carried out in Dr Di Bernardo's group is reported below.
-For further information about the projects listed and other projects available, please feel free to contact Dr Di Bernardo via email
+For further information about the projects listed and other projects currently ongoing in the group, please feel free to contact Prof. Di Bernardo via email

 S/F heterostructures down to the 2D limit